Kang Duk-kyung: Background

 Kang Duk-kyung was born in Jinju, South Gyeongsang Province in 1929.
 Her father died when she was a young girl and her mother was remarried.
 As a result, she lived in her grandmother's house.
 She was a 14-year-old student at Yoshino School when one of her male Japanese teachers advised her to enter the Hujikosi airplane factory to work.
 He said it was a decent, well paying job.
 Kang Duk-kyung stated, “One hundred fifty people got on a ferryboat in Busan because their Japanese teachers said it was a good opportunity to earn money.”
 She eventually left the Hujikosi airplane factory in 1944 when she experienced hard working conditions and faced hunger.
 Several months later, at 15 years old, she was captured and taken by a soldier in the middle of the night.
 This was the beginning of her life as a militarized sex slave.

 Kang Duk-kyung returned home a year after Korea's liberation, in January 1946.
 During this time she had also given birth to a baby.
 In returning home with child, Kang Duk-kyung's mother kicked her out of the house.
 With little support, Kang Duk-kyung decided to leave her child with a Catholic orphanage in Busan.
 Kang Duk-kyung stated, “I had no affection for my child at that time.”
 Her feelings towards her child eventually changed.
 She was working in a restaurant in Busan and decided to go visit the baby one day, only to be informed that her baby had died.
 She was told that the cause of the child's death was pneumonia and was not permitted to identify the body.
 Kang stated “I still don't believe it because I haven't seen my child in real life.
 Since then, I have been devastated.”
 Her experience as a 'comfort woman' also left her with lifelong debilitating health issues.
 Her reproductive system was compromised and she poured most of her money into medical bills throughout her life.

-Kang Duk-kyung died in 1997 after a long battle with lung cancer.
+Kang Duk-kyung died of lung cancer in 1997, after a long illness.